LeddaZ/ffscript/README.md

 A simple script to automate video conversion with FFmpeg

 # Usage
+## Windows
-First of all, download FFmpeg from [here](https://ffmpeg.zeranoe.com/builds/) (this script is Windows-only at the moment, macOS and Linux will be supported in the future).
-Then download the script from [here](https://raw.githubusercontent.com/LeddaZ/ffscript/master/ffscript-win.bat) (right click > save link as), copy it to the bin folder (where ffmpeg.exe is found) and run it.
+First of all, download FFmpeg from [here](https://ffmpeg.zeranoe.com/builds/win32/static/ffmpeg-4.1.1-win32-static.zip) (32-bit) or [here](https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-4.1.1-win64-static.zip) (64-bit).
+Then right-click [here](https://raw.githubusercontent.com/LeddaZ/ffscript/master/ffscript-win.bat) > save link as to download the script, extract the .zip archive downloaded earlier and copy ffscript-win.bat in the bin folder inside the ffmpeg folder.
+Run the script and follow the instructions.